NAMTeam/namteam.github.io/content/docs/feature-guides/realhighway/index.md

 {{< /gallery >}}

 ## Installing the RealHighways from the NAM Installer
-A mostly complete install (missing the upper elevated heights) of the RealHighway plugin is one of the features included by default if one selects the "_Complete Standard Installation_" or "_Networks and Traffic Simulator_" options in the NAM Installer.
-In Custom Installation, there is a whole section dedicated to the RealHighways and related optional features.
+A  complete install of the RealHighway plugin is one of the features included by default in the NAM Installer.
+There is a whole section dedicated to the RealHighways and related optional features.

-In Custom Installation, under the "_2 Additional Network Features_" section, selecting the "_RealHighway_" box will install the mod in its entirety.
+Under the "_2 Additional Network Features_" section, selecting the "_RealHighway_" box will install the mod in its entirety.
 Deselecting any of the other boxes under this section should only be done by advanced users who are manually compiling a NAM Controller to exclude certain RHW networks.

 Note that the RHW **requires a 4GB_Full NAM Controller, and as such, also requires the 4GB Patch**.
 It is the largest component in the NAM package by a wide margin, and requires a 64-bit operating system and at least 4GB RAM to utilize.

 Euro textures for the RealHighways will be automatically installed if one selects one of the Euro road texture options.
-(Note that MandelSoft's older Euro texture options have been discontinued, as they are no longer being maintained.)

 ## RealHighway Base and Override Networks